telerik/xamarin-forms-docs/nativecontrols/android/listview/behaviors/listview-behaviors-swipeexecute.md

 ---
 title: Swipe to Execute
-page_title: Swipe to Execute Behavior | Telerik UI for Android Documentation
+page_title: Swipe to Execute Behavior | Telerik UI for Xamarin.Android Documentation
 description: A help topic about SwipeExecuteBehavior in RadListView for Android.
 slug: listview-behaviors-swipeexecute
 tags: radlistview, behaviors, swipeexecute, list, listview